 The L-29 Delfin is powered by a Czech Motorlet M701 turbojet engine.
 It was a simple, rugged, easy-to-build, operate and fly aircraft.
 This trainer could operate from unprepared airfields.
 It also had an impressive safety record for the type.
 Both instructor and pilot had ejection seats

 Straightforward, rugged and easy to fly, the L-29 was ideal as both a primary jet trainer and as an advanced combat/weapons trainer.
 Viper North's L-29 is a very impressive aircraft with the upgrade of its engine from the Motorlet to the Rolls Royce Viper.
-The increase in power has givin this aircraft an amazingly high performance for its size and weight.
-Of the the Favorites at Waterloo Warbirds and an excellent aircraft for those wanting to learn or experience Jet Warbirds.
+The increase in power has given this aircraft amazingly high performance for its size and weight.
+One of the the favourites at Waterloo Warbirds, and an excellent aircraft for those wanting to learn or experience Jet Warbirds.

 Waterloo Warbirds copyright 2017

 Waterloo Warbirds, 4B-4881 Fountain St. N. Hangar 51.
 Breslau, Ontario, N0B1M0